-The results of a schoolproject with pinhole cameras is coming in.
-The cameras were placed at several locations throughout Belgium, the Netherlands and Luxemburg for a science education project.
+Below you can enjoy the results of a collaborative school, art & science project.
+Camera Obscuras were distributed to several school locations throughout Belgium, the Netherlands and Luxemburg for a science education project.

 Every year APECS organises a special day to celebrate and educate everything there is to know about Antarctica.
 This year I am participating with a special solargraphy project emphasising on the theme Night and Day.
 It is a joined forces project of APECS Netherlands, Belgium and Luxemburg.
 I have always liked the name BENELUX and to be involved in this collaboration is an absolute pleasure.
 Until now my long exposure photography has mostly taken place on Spitsbergen in the Arctic.
 Talking about differences between north and south we found common ground in the theme of light and the idea to reflect on the influence of light on working in the field as scientist or artist.